FantomMenaceDAO/test-MIP-repo/.github/ISSUE_TEMPLATE/make-an-improvement-to-our-dao.md

 ---

-### What is the improvement we should make
+## Abstract
 What we should do, and how does this solve the problem and improve our DAO

-### Describe why this improvement should happen
+## Motivation
-A clear and concise description of what the issue is And what problem it solves, what is the pain point?
+A clear and concise description of what the improvement is.
+What is the pain point, and how does the improvement solve it?

-### Who will be owners for the project?
+## Owners
-List folks who are going to **owners** for the project (be responsible for delivering) List also folks who might contribute to the project
+List folks who are going to **owners** for the project and be responsible for delivering

-### What resources will you need?
+## Resources
 Do you need funding?
 Do the contributors to making this improvement need to be paid in NFTs or FTM?